Elfen Lied

-The series' title is German for "Elves' Song" or more formally "song of the elves'" and takes its name from the song "Elfenlied", which is featured in the story.
+The series takes its name from the poem "Elfenlied", German for "song of the fairies", which is featured in the story.
 Elfen Lied involves themes of discrimination, social alienation, identity, prejudice, revenge, abuse, jealousy, regret, and the value of humanity.
 It is also noted for the graphic violence, emotional themes of how the characters change through, and the overall transgressive subject matter of the whole story.

 A 13-episode anime television series adaptation was produced by the studio Arms and broadcast on AT-X from July to October 2004.
 The anime finished airing before the manga was complete; as a result, the plot differed between the two, especially the ending.
 The manga is licensed in North America by Dark Horse Comics.
 The anime series has been licensed in North America by ADV Films and in Australia by Madman Entertainment.

 Plot and characters

 Elfen Lied takes place in Kamakura and Kanagawa, and focuses on the "Diclonius", a newly mutated species.
-Their appearance is similar to humans, but with several differences, namely horn-like protrusions on the forehead and the presence of telekinetic invisible arms called "Vectors".
+Their appearance is similar to humans, but with several differences, namely horn-like protrusions on the forehead, the presence of telekinetic invisible arms called "vectors" and unconventional hair colour.
 One such Diclonius, Lucy, is the main character of the series: Initially held in a facility built for experimentation, located off the coast of Kamakura, she manages to escape and wreak havoc, but is injured in the process, an event which causes her to develop a secondary, childlike personality known as Nyu.

-Lucy is found by two locals, Kouta, who studies at the local university, and his cousin Yuka.
-They take her in, and become involved with the numerous, often brutal, attempts to recapture her by a Special Assault Team and a number of other Diclonius, who shift frequently from oblivious to murderous.
+Lucy is found by two locals, Kouta and his cousin Yuka, who study at the local university.
+They take her in and become involved with the numerous, often brutal, attempts to recapture her by a Special Assault Team and a number of other Diclonius, who shift frequently from oblivious to murderous.